esnet/regio/README.md

 A decoder consists of the following attributes
 * name: the name of the decoder
+* visible: (optional) boolean flag to control the decoder's visibility in the register map hierarchy
+  * when "false" or missing, the decoder interfaces will replace the decoder in the register map hierarchy
+    * all interfaces under a decoder are effectively "pulled-up" or "flattened" to the decoder's level in the hierarchy, making the decoder transparent
+  * when "true", the decoder will remain in the register map hierarchy
+    * all interfaces under a decoder will remain as is in the register map hierarchy, making the decoder non-transparent
+  * primarily used by `regio-generate` when defining the register map overlay structures
 * blocks: instances of blocks referenced in other sections
 * decoders: instances of child decoders referenced in other sections
 * interfaces: address ranges that map to other blocks or child decoders